 Francis Cabot Lowell founded the Boston Manufacturing Company, in Waltham, in 1813.
-It housed all the operations for producing finished fabric under one roof, making it one of the most advanced textile mills in the U.S. at the time.
+It housed all the operations for producing finished fabric under one roof, making it the most advanced textile mill in the United States at the time.
+In modern terms it would be described as vertically integrated: raw cotton entered at one end and finished fabric came out the other.
 At its heart was Lowell’s brainchild, a water-powered loom.

-Boston Manufacturing was the first modern, industrial corporation in America, setting standards of finance, management, technology and labor organization that gave flight to the country's new industrial revolution.
-Young farm girls, housed in dormitories, made up BMC's workforce.
-They were well paid, in cash, giving many a new-found sense of independence, despite the long hours and regimented living.
+Boston Manufacturing was the first, modern industrial corporation in America, setting standards of capitalization, management, technology and labor organization that served as a model and a spur for the country's nascent industrial revolution.
+Young farm girls were recruited as the workforce, and were housed in dormitories nearby.
+They were well paid, in cash, giving them a new-found independence, despite the long hours and regimented living.

-To achieve his vision, Lowell gathered under his leadership a small group of well-connected Boston businessmen who later came to be known as the "Boston Associates."
-They combined technological innovations, new business strategies, and a shared sense of social responsibility to create the Waltham-Lowell system of manufacturing, which eventually extended to Lowell and Lawrence, Massachusetts; Manchester, New Hampshire; and Saco, Maine.
+To achieve his vision, Lowell assembled a small group of well-connected Boston businessmen who later would be known as the "Boston Associates."
+They combined technological innovations, new business strategies, and a shared sense of social responsibility to create the Waltham-Lowell system of manufacturing—so-named as it eventually extended to Lowell and Lawrence, Massachusetts; Manchester, New Hampshire; and Saco, Maine.

-The mill buildings are now elderly apartments.
-Housed in the complex is the Charles River Museum of Industry & Innovation.
-The museum traces the industrial revolution in America from 1813 through mid-20th Century.
-Showcased are pioneering Waltham companies, among them the famed Waltham Watch Company.
+In the 20th Century, the mill buildings were converted to elderly apartments.
+At the back of the complex is located the Charles River Museum of Industry & Innovation.
+This small gem of a museum traces the industrial revolution in America from 1813 through mid-20th Century.
+Showcased are many pioneering Waltham companies, among them the famed Waltham Watch Company.

-The photos below are arranged in three parts: 1) the mill buildings, today, 2) the BMC exhibits, and 3) a few of the many other museum exhibits.
-More information about the other exhibits can be found on the museum’s website, here.
-Following is a breakdown of what’s shown in parts 2) and 3):
+The photos above are arranged in three parts: 1) the mill buildings’ exterior, today, 2) the BMC exhibits, and 3) a few of the many other museum exhibits.
+(More information about the other exhibits can be found on the museum’s website, here.)
+Following is a breakdown of what’s shown in the latter two parts:

 As I went about taking pictures, I noticed various antique machines and machine parts lurking in corners of the museum, which I felt were of visual interest in their own right.
-I've posted them as a separate story at Machinery.
+I have posted photos of them as a separate story at Machinery.